TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 If you wish to help write articles, please [create an account](https://therenegadecoder.com/membership-join/membership-registration/) over on The Renegade Coder.
 When you're done, let me know in the associated GitHub issue.
-That way, I can add you to the site, so you can draft your article.
+That way, I can elevate your privileges, so you can draft your article.

 In addition, **anyone who writes an article will be granted collaborator status**, so there's an incentive.